While members of the public may have access to specific information, certain pieces are confidential and protected by the Data Protection Act 2018.

 - Loss or theft of physical notes, computers, mobile devices or USB drives.

-- Unauthorised individuals gaining access to the company’s computer, email account or computer network.
+- Unauthorised individuals gain access to the company’s computer, email account or computer network.

 - A break-in where individuals gain access to personnel information in unlocked storage.